Ontario College Certificate in Welding Techniques Curriculum

 This course introduces students to the process of developing a professional portfolio.
 Students will be encouraged to document their learning and archive their applied experience throughout the program.
 The professional portfolio is the capstone project required for all students in the trades and technology programs.
 Students will assemble written, graphic and/or video evidence demonstrating the skills and abilities acquired through their program of study.

-This course will enable students to apply specific trade related mathematical concepts and acquire foundation skills important in the fields of Construction, Welding and Plumbing.
-The material covered in this course builds on the material covered in Trades Calculations I.
+This course will enable students to apply specific trade related mathematical concepts and acquire foundational skills important in the fields of Construction, Welding, Plumbing, Heating, Refrigeration, and Air Conditioning.
+It is designed to complement and reinforce learning within other trades courses and program areas.

-This theoretical course will expand on the topics covered in Welding Fundamentals I. Topics covered in this course include the fundamentals of FCAW, MCAW and GTAW Plasma and Arc cutting/gouging processes and their respective components and consumables.
-An introduction to metallurgy, weld faults and inspection processes will also be introduced.
+This theoretical course will cover the fundamentals for processes such as FCAW, MCAW, GTAW, SAW, PAW and their respective components and consumables.
+An entry level understanding to metallurgy, the steel making process, welding codes and standards, weld faults and inspection processes will also be covered.